The ABOS will be closed on Monday, May 29th for Memorial Day.

 The candidate has five years to take and pass the ABOS Part II Oral Examination, excluding fellowship, before he or she must retake and pass the ABOS Part I Examination.

 Patient Reported Outcomes (PROs) are outcome measures that are directly reported by the patient to help better understand a treatment’s efficacy.
 PROs have been used at many facilities to assist surgeons in evaluating their practices.
-The ABOS has begun using PROs to assist in the Certification and Recertification processes.
+The ABOS has begun using PROs to assist in the Certification processes.
 Collecting PROs will also contribute to a surgeon’s continual practice improvement.
-The requirements have changed slightly depending on the year you are taking the examination.
 For more information, visit this page.

 The ABOS has several videos that can help you prepare.